chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator-part-2.md

 Remember that in `shouldUnwindOperatorStack(operators, token)`, we check whether the topmost operator in the `operators` stack has higher precedence than `token`.
 If it does, we pop it out of the `operators` stack and push it onto `out`.

 We need to decide what the precedence of a function is.
-Looking at an expression like `5 * MAX(4, 2)`, we see that functions **always** have higher precedence than mathematical operators.
+In an expression like `5 * MAX(4, 2)`, we evaluate the function before the multiplication.
+Functions have higher precedence than their neighboring mathematical operators.
 We'll unwind the `operators` stack if the topmost operator is a function, regardless of whatever `nextToken` is.

 ```js
 const precedence = { '^': 3, '*': 2, '/': 2, '+': 1, '-': 1 };